Estado Novo (Portugal): Post-World War II

 On 23 January 1961, military officer and politician Henrique Galvão led the hijacking of the Portuguese passenger ship Santa Maria.
 The terrorist operation was successful as anti-regime propaganda but killed one man in the process.
-Galvão claimed that his intentions were to sail to the Overseas Province of Angola to set up a renegade Portuguese Government in opposition to Salazar in Luanda.
+Galvão claimed that his intentions were to sail to the Overseas Province of Angola to set up a renegade Portuguese government in opposition to Salazar in Luanda.
 Galvão released the passengers in negotiation with Brazilian officials in exchange for political asylum in Brazil.
 Later that year hijackers forced an aircraft to circle Lisbon to drop leaflets against the dictatorship.
 After that, the six hijackers forced the crew to fly them back to Morocco.

 In 1962, the Academic Crisis occurred.
-The regime, fearing the growing popularity of both purely democratic and Communist ideas among the students, carried out the boycott and closure of several student associations and organizations, including the important National Secretariat of Portuguese Students.
-Most members of this organization were opposition militants, among them many Communists.
-Anti-regime political activists were investigated and persecuted by PIDE-DGS (the secret police), and according to the gravity of the offence, were usually sent to jail or transferred from one university to another in order to destabilize oppositionist networks and its hierarchical organization.
+The regime, fearing the growing popularity of both purely democratic and communist ideas among the students, carried out the boycott and closure of several student associations and organisations, including the important National Secretariat of Portuguese Students.
+Most members of this organisation were opposition militants, among them many communists.
+Anti-regime political activists were investigated and persecuted by PIDE-DGS (the secret police), and according to the gravity of the offence, were usually sent to jail or transferred from one university to another in order to destabilise oppositionist networks and their hierarchical organisation.
 The students, with strong support from the clandestine Portuguese Communist Party, responded with demonstrations which culminated on 24 March with a huge student demonstration in Lisbon, which was vigorously suppressed by the riot police.
 Marcelo Caetano, a distinguished member of the regime and the incumbent rector of the University of Lisbon, resigned.

 The reluctance of many young men to embrace the hardships of the Portuguese Colonial War resulted in tens of thousands of Portuguese citizens each year leaving to seek economic opportunities abroad in order to escape conscription.
 In over 15 years, nearly one million emigrated to France, another million to the United States, many hundreds of thousands to Germany, Switzerland, the United Kingdom, Luxembourg, Venezuela, or Brazil.
 Political parties, such as the Socialist Party, persecuted at home, were established in exile.
 The only party which managed to continue (illegally) operating in Portugal during all the dictatorship was the Portuguese Communist Party.

-In 1964, Delgado founded the Portuguese National Liberation Front in Rome, stating in public that the only way to end the Estado Novo would be by a military coup, while many others advocated a national uprising approach.
+In 1964, Delgado founded the Portuguese National Liberation Front in Rome, stating in public that the only way to end the Estado Novo would be by a military coup, while many others advocated a "national uprising" approach.

 Delgado and his Brazilian secretary, Arajaryr Moreira de Campos, were murdered on 13 February 1965 in Spain in an ambush by PIDE.